Public versus Less-Public News Engagement on Facebook: Patterns Across Bias and Reliability: Research Design, Data Collection and Limitations

-As mentioned in~\cite{cr-addon-why} and confirmed via our communication with CrowdTangle, the information from the CrowdTangle addon originates from two different sources: (1) public interaction data is obtained from the CrowdTangle database, while (2) combined interaction data is derived from Facebook's Graph API.
-Consequently, variations in data capturing times might cause some URLs to exhibit higher public than combined interactions~\cite{cr-addon-why}.
-Furthermore, as discussed in~\cite{cr-addon-why}, Facebook's aggregation data restarts the interaction count whenever websites update their connection schemes (e.g., switching from HTTP to HTTPS) after publishing a URL, while CrowdTangle continues accumulating data.
+Furthermore, as confirmed by the CrowdTangle team, Facebook's aggregation data restarts the interaction count whenever websites update their connection schemes (e.g., switching from HTTP to HTTPS) after publishing a URL, while CrowdTangle continued accumulating data.
 Although the discrepancy is not substantial (9\% in our initial dataset), we aimed to mitigate the effect of these differences where possible (described next).